Estimation of binary time-frequency masks from ambient noise: Results

 It is a general principle that the low-rank core of a matrix can be revealed by sketching it with independent random vectors.
 One usually takes a number of random input vectors slightly exceeding the matrix numerical rank and then computes a reduced singular value decomposition \cite{MR2806637}.
 Remarkably, as we show in Theorem \ref{mthm1}, a time-frequency filter with a \emph{binary} mask can be learned from far fewer noise measurements, and without costly linear algebra computations.
 (Indeed, the numerical rank of $H_\Omega$ is $\approx \abs{\Omega}$ \cite[Chapter 1]{MR2883827} while the number of required measurements is $\approx \log(\abs{\Omega})$.)
 The proof of Theorem \ref{mthm1} exploits a priori knowledge of the \emph{asymptotic profile of the spectrum and eigenvectors} of the filter $H_\Omega$, which reduces the size of the learning task.
 At the technical level, we build and significantly elaborate on the spectral analysis of \cite{abgrro16, abpero17, baconi20}.

-Finally, we point out some limitations of our work.
+Finally, we point out some limitations and possible extensions of our work.
 First, while noise can be multifaceted \cite{1550188}, ours is white and Gaussian.
-Second, we work with signals directly in the continuous domain, while in practice measurements are finite, and effective duration and bandwidth needs to be taken into account \cite{MR2883827,papandreou2018applications}.
-These are modeling simplifications and we expect that our work can be suitably generalized.
+Second, we work with signals directly in the continuous domain, while in practice measurements are finite, and effective duration and bandwidth need to be taken into account \cite{MR2883827,papandreou2018applications}.
+These are modeling simplifications and we expect that our work can be suitably generalized. {For example, our methods can be suitably extended to ambient noise with finite bandwidth $W$, modeled as $\mathcal{N}_W := \mathcal{F}^{-1} (1_{[-W/2,W/2]^d} \mathcal{F} \mathcal{N})$, where $\mathcal{F}$ is the Fourier transform and $\mathcal{N}$ is white noise, provided that the frequency mask $\Omega$ satisfies $\Omega \subset \mathbb{R}^d \times 1_{[-W/2,W/2]^d}$ --- as, in this case, $H_\Omega \mathcal{N}$ is approximately equal to $H_\Omega \mathcal{N}_W$.
+In this respect, we mention the different but related problem of \emph{designing} suitably smooth and fast decaying input signals for operator identification \cite{MR3207671}.}